Get Keys from a Dictionary by Value in Python

 This article explains how to get keys from a dictionary (dict) by value in Python.

-You can get all the keys in a dictionary as a list using the list() function, since a dictionary iterates through its keys.
+You can get all the keys in a dictionary as a list using the list() function, since iterating over a dictionary yields its keys by default.

 d = {'key1': 1, 'key2': 2, 'key3': 3}